gmkohler/synthesizer/README.md

 ### Audio
 [ ] Support frequency modulation with a similar interface to amplitude modulation.

-[ ] Introduce a multiplier to each modulating oscillator for a wider variety of possible sounds.
+[ ] Introduce a multiplier to the frequency range of each modulating oscillator for a wider variety of possible sounds.

 [ ] Keep track of the audio configurations during recording so they persist during playback.